COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 * [julia_cif_tools](https://github.com/jamesrhester/julia_cif_tools).
   This software package includes several programs that make use of this guide.
   Most notably:
   - `pretty_print.jl`.
-Reformats a dictionary in accordance to this guide.
+Reformats a dictionary in accordance with this guide.
   - `linter.jl`.
-Detect deviation from this guide in a given dictionary.
+Detects deviations from this guide in a given dictionary.

 ## CHANGELOG